sergey-rubtsov/recipes/README.md

 The application is implemented on Java 11 according to REST architecture and uses Spring Boot framework version 2.7.3.
 The REST API has all generated documentation available on the local url: http://localhost:8080/swagger-ui/index.html

-## How to run
+## How to run with local DB

 Import project as Gradle project.
+To run application with local in-memory H2 DB using IDE the **"local"** profile must be explicitly set as environment variable spring.profiles.active=local
-For tests, the application can be run using a local in memory H2 DB as datasource:
+For tests, the application can be run using a local in-memory H2 DB as datasource:

 ```bash
 ./gradlew bootRun --args='--spring.profiles.active=local'
 ```

-For production the database is required.
+For production the Postgres DB is required.
-The profile "prod" contains configuration for local Postgres DB.
+The profile **"prod"** contains configuration for local Postgres DB.
-To use this configuration, you must have an available database.
-The local setup steps are described below.
+This profile is default.
-To use this profile run:
+Setting URL and credentials are in the file **application-prod.yml** To use this profile run:

 ```bash